sjfhsjfh/typst-wasm/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 [![Downloads](https://img.shields.io/crates/d/typst-wasm-protocol.svg)](https://crates.io/crates/typst-wasm-protocol)

+> [!IMPORTANT]
+> This project is WIP and in early development and may not be fully functional.

 A toolkit for [Typst Plugins](https://typst.app/docs/reference/foundations/plugin/) that provides a macro and protocol for exporting functions to WebAssembly.

 ## Installation